ttaubert/octoblog/source/_posts/2014-11-15-the-sad-state-of-tls-session-ticket-implementations.markdown

 server.
 That ticket key is protecting the TLS connection now and in the future and is the weak spot an attacker will target.

+**[TODO explain how tickets are submitted]**

 We ideally want the same secrecy bounds for Session Tickets as for Session IDs.
-To achieve this we want to ensure that the key used to encrypt the tickets is rotated about daily.
-It should just as the session cache not live on a persistent storage to prevent leaving any traces.
+To achieve this we need to ensure that the key used to encrypt tickets is rotated about daily.
+It should just as the session cache not live on a persistent storage to not leave any traces.

 ## Apache configuration

-Now that we determined how session resumption features should be configured we should take a look at a popular web servers and proxies to see how and whether that is supported.
-We start with Apache.
+Now that we determined how we ideally want session resumption features to be configured we should take a look at a popular web servers and proxies to see whether that is even supported, starting with Apache.

 ### Configuring Session IDs